How to Manage LLC Structure in 6 Steps

 This article will cover six steps to visualize and manage an LLC structure:

-For purposes of this article structure primarily means the ownership relationships to an LLC in question.
+A note about terminology For purposes of this article structure primarily means the ownership relationships to an LLC in question.
 The LLC structure also includes the management of the business.

 There are two basic types of LLC: member-managed and manager-managed LLCs.
 The manager-managed LLC generally separates the roles of owners and managers of the LLC, even though in practice some of them might be the same people.
 This article focuses on manager-managed LLC which typically involve more elaborate structures.